Sheri Plewes Scholarship For Women in Engineering

 In her personal life, Sheri was passionate about her family, community service, and music.
 She served on the board of the Delta Youth Orchestra for many years.

-- Applicants must be a female undergraduate student in third year or above in fall 2022.
+- Applicants must be a woman-identifying undergraduate student in third year or above in the current academic year.

 - Applicants must be full-time students in an accredited engineering program at a BC post-secondary institution in the current academic year.